 Marina Del Rey Middle School is a public middle school in Los Angeles.
-The principal of Marina Del Rey Middle School is Lorraine Machado, whose e-mail is firstname.lastname@example.org.
-823 students go to Marina Del Rey Middle School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-22% of the Marina Del Rey Middle School students are "limited in English proficiency."
-87% of the 823 students here get reduced lunch prices.
-The student to teacher ratio at Marina Del Rey Middle School is 16:1.
+The principal of Marina Del Rey Middle School is Lorraine Machado and can be contacted at email@example.com.
+823 students attend Marina Del Rey Middle School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+22% of the Marina Del Rey Middle School students have "limited English proficiency."
+87% of the 823 students here are paying reduced lunch prices.
+The ratio of students to teachers at Marina Del Rey Middle School is 16:1.
 Ocean Charter School is one of the nearest middle schools.

 - Computer arts